metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 ## Vikings @ Cardinals

 Busted pass coverage by the Cardinals on the opening drive leading to a touchdown on the second play for the Vikings.

+Kyler Murray's speed is transcending the entire offense to another level.
+Having a receiver like DeAndre Hopkins work with Kyler on his scrambles really gives this offense its magic touch.